 Technology and the adoption of technology in the workplace is at a higher tempo than ever.
-Today every company and their employees are influenced and subsequently effected by digital adoption and transformation.
+Today every company and their employees are influenced and subsequently affected by digital adoption and digital transformation.

 Whether you work in a start up or a major household brand, you will be experiencing dramatic impact through digital transformation.